HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

   </video>
 </p>

-My doctoral research focused on parameterizing mesoscale eddies over sloping seafloors.
-We developed schemes for eddy advection and eddy diffusion across continental slopes using idealized numerical simulations, and some of these parameterizations have been implemented in MITgcm.
+*My doctoral research focused on parameterizing mesoscale eddies over sloping seafloors across both prograde (left video) and retrograde fronts (right video).
+We developed slope-aware schemes for both eddy advection and eddy diffusion, and some of these parameterizations have been implemented in MITgcm.*

 ![Schematic of eddy diffusion across continental slopes under upwelling‐favorable winds](images/ww21.png)
 *Eddy diffusion is suppressed in the upper open ocean, where alongshore flows strengthen, and enhanced at depth, where alongshore flows weaken.
-Steep topography “squeezes” eddy shapes, limiting mixing length and minimizing eddy diffusivity.*
+Steep topography “squeezes” eddy, making them highly anisotropic and inefficient in stirring tracers cross-shore.*

 ![Slope‐aware GEOMETRIC scaling for eddy buoyancy flux](images/WWSM22.png)
 *Existing eddy parameterizations cannot constrain eddy buoyancy fluxes across continental slopes.
 We proposed a slope‐aware GEOMETRIC scaling that incorporates topographic suppression effects via analytical functions of the slope Burger number.*